rusanu/ember-dc/README.md

 To build Ember DC, clone the repository, and run `npm install` to install build dependencies and `gulp` to build the library.

-Unminified and minified builds of Ember DC will be placed in the `dist` directory
+Builds of Ember DC will be placed in the `dist` directory

+## Building Example App

+Run `gulp example-app` to build the example app.

+Open `example-app/index.html` in the browser